 Woolf Quartet

 The quartet frequently rehearse where Virginia Woolf once lived, from which they take their name.
-Described as “young artists who bring fresh ideas,” they have a reputation for bringing together familiar works with less well known, contemporary works, sometimes written by their cellist, Hoda Jahanpour.

 True to the Woolf’s credentials as composers, and with a keenness to show off their own musical personalities with a mix of modern and more established works, their programme include a new composition of their own alongside more familiar works from the last 200 years.